-“Be as accommodating as possible and they will be more inclined to book with you in future.”
+“Be as accommodating as possible, under the guidelines, and they will be more inclined to book with you.”

 Look at Your Assets

-“Once you’ve made those essential communications, it is time to review your digital presence,” Nick continues.
+“Once you’ve made those essential communications, review your digital presence,” Nick continues.

-“Often overlooked, some simple digital marketing practices could help to ensure your hotel or attraction stays present in people’s minds throughout the pandemic.”
+“Often overlooked, some simple digital marketing practices could help to ensure your hotel or attraction stays present in people’s minds as lockdown eases.”

 - Measuring where your customers/leads come from.
 Install Google Analytics if you’ve not done so already